TEEN VOLUNTEER PROGRAMS

 month-to-month.
 With each activity you submit, you will earn one hour of community service.

 You can complete up to 6 of the 10 activitites per month for a total of 6 hours.
 (Remember, you can also participate in other volunteer programs.)

 No more than 2 of the same activities can be completed per month.
 We encourage you to try something new. :)

 How do I sign up?

-If you haven't earned community service hours with us before, contact Emily, our Teen Librarian, to schedule a brief, in-person meeting.
+If you haven't earned community service hours with us before, email Emily, our Teen Librarian, at firstname.lastname@example.org to schedule a brief, in-person meeting.
 We'd like to meet you and grab your information so we can accurately document your volunteer hours when you start earning them.